chriscoates/CV/readme.md

 #### Pais Project (September 1999 to August 2001)

-- Youth work training, Manchester and South Wales
+- Youth Work training
-- Running youth groups, assemblies and activities for young people

 #### Lincoln College, Lincolnshire (September 1997 to July 1999)

-- Advanced GNVQ
-- Information Technology
+- Advanced GNVQ in Information Technology

 #### Queen Elizabeth’s Grammar School, Alford, Lincolnshire (September 1992 to June 1997)

 - Nine GCSE’s including English, Maths, Science and Design Technology

 ## <a name="Experience">Experience</a>

+**PAREXEL, Nottingham** (August 2016 to present)

 **All Saints’ Catholic Academy, Mansfield** (September 2014 to December 2015)
 *Head of IT & Computing*